 After a last quick coffee and Sushi lunch at Lulu’s, caught the local bus into Nadi.

 Buses here provide a great service, usually running on time and cheap.
 A few Fijian dollars will get you a bus from the town centre to the airport.

 The Duty Free shopping at Nadi’s airport is expensive and limited, which may be a result of the current renovations.

 Finally, the Virgin plane took off, not too late and now on my way to the UK via Australia.

 A very long trip ahead of about 37-hours door-to-door.
 Hopefully, this trip won’t be as bad as the Cathay Pacific journey of 52+ hours door-to-door!

 Looking forward to the new travel chapter and adventure around Europe in Reg (motorhome) for a while – I hope.

-If you’re also interested in reading more sailing stories from long ago, check out my Caribbean posts.
+If you’re also interested in reading more sailing stories, check out my Caribbean posts.